 Part of resonating with your audience is creating a content marketing plan that correlates with particular phases of the buyer’s journey.
 The buyer’s journey is the process customers go through when researching, considering, and eventually purchasing a product or service.
 This journey consists of three main stages:

 The awareness stage, in which a customer becomes aware they have a problem.

 The consideration stage, in which the customer identifies that problem and researches how to resolve it.

 The decision stage, in which the buyer determines a solution.

 When your content marketing efforts directly address your audiences’ questions at each particular stage, you can better guide customers through the marketing funnel.
 Your goal is that by the end of this journey, users will realize that your product is the solution they’ve been searching for.

 Research your competitors

 As part of laying the groundwork for effective content, you’ll also want to do a SWOT analysis of your competitors.
 By researching your industry competition, you can create content that not only covers a similar range of topics, but that also surpasses that of your competitors in terms of depth and customer value.

-Begin by taking a look at your competitors’ websites, blogs, and social media platforms, and then build your inspiration from their existing content pieces.
+Begin by taking a look at your competitors’ websites, blogs, types of infographics and social media platforms, and then build your inspiration from their existing content pieces.
 Think about what they did well - and what they didn’t - and use that knowledge to inform your own content marketing plan.